juanrmn/localStorage-tools/README.md

   It allows to share values in localStorage between different domains (or subdomains).

 * **js/tools/lstorage.js**
-  To store item lists with a given maximun number of elements in localStorage (avoid infinite growing).
+  To store a given maximum number of elements in localStorage (avoid infinite growing).

 * **js/tools/cross_domain_lstorage.js**
-  By using cross_domain_storaje.js, it stores item lists with a given maximun number of elements which can be shared between different domains.
+  By using cross_domain_storaje.js, it stores a given maximum number of elements which can be shared between different domains.

 **There are some use examples in the index.html file.**